sebastianeliasb/sebastian-chikai-coding-test-frontend/README.md

 Style elements, that includes all _scss_ files and _classes_ have the same rules: lowercase connected by hyphens.
 The names need to be __descriptive__ but __short__ and, in case they are nested components or classes, should have a reference of their __parent element__ on the name.

 ## Main Features
-* Create contacts in your likeing
+* Create contacts to your likeing

 [![Image from Gyazo](https://i.gyazo.com/5202dae46c5a42da796f4b5d4db56127.gif)](https://gyazo.com/5202dae46c5a42da796f4b5d4db56127)